sasan73/Machine-Learning-in-Finance/README.md

+# Machine Learning in Finance

+'put image here'

+# An Introduction To Machine Learning

+body

-# Machine-Learning-in-Finance
+# Fintech

+body

+### 1.Supervised Learning

+body with applications in fintech

+### 2.Unsupervised Learning

+body with applications in fintech

-An introduction on ML applications in Financial purposes.
+# ML applications in fintech

+ * sth
+ * sth
+ * sth
+ * sth
+ * sth

+# Codes

+Python'''codes'''